— The Relics of Errus by Gordon Greenhill

 The Trinity Isles

 The Trinity Isles are a volcanic archipelago of three islands in the northern ocean.
-The three islands – Faedera, Byre, and Frofergast – are claimed by both Garlandium and Azhiona and a source of conflict between the two nations – especially the rich deposits of volcanic wealth on Byre.
+The islands – Faedera, Byre, and Frofergast – are claimed by both Garlandium and Azhiona and a source of conflict between the two nations – especially the rich deposits of volcanic wealth on Byre.